xleonard1/Ecommerce-Marketplace/README.md

 - [x] Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 # Future Development

+We want our website to have omnichannel presence and support,making it a bigger platform to launch the business merchandise.

+# Contributors

+Xavier Leonard
+Bhavna Jain
+Michael Schenk
+Sherreka Burton